nuclia/nucliadb/.proposals/records/index-scaling-v1.md

 Every write to a shard's data files should also be written to GCS(Google Cloud Storage).

-A shard's local disk is the primary write location; however, these data files will also be copied to GCS on a configurable interval.
+A IndexNode's local disk is the primary write location; however, these data files will also be copied to GCS on a configurable interval.

 #### Write replication:

-On a node, in phase 1, use file system events to detect changes and manage synchonizing data to write storage.
+On an IndexNode, in phase 1, use file system events to detect changes and manage synchonizing data to write storage, writes will be synchronized to GCS.

 ```mermaid
 flowchart TB